FULL PROGRAM CINEMA / MOVING IMAGE 2026/2027

 Admission No requirements.
 By order of enrolment.

-Program Level 1 of the full three-year programme.
-An experimental attitude is encouraged in order to develop the student’s sensibility to the moving image, in its more practical and technical aspects.
+Program Level 1 of the full three-year program.
+An experimental attitude is encouraged in order to develop the student’s sensibility to sound and the moving image, in its more practical and technical aspects.
 The main objective of this level is the creation of a collective and individual portfolio that is both consistent and diversified, reflecting the various skills acquired and revealing an artistic dimension in the work.

 Disciplines